jundalisay/spblist/content/en/research/descartes/meteors/discourse-07.md

 In the same way that I remember having seen once before in the Alps, around the month of May, that the snows being heated and weighed down by the sun, the slightest movement of air was enough to make suddenly fall large heaps, which they called avalanches, it seems to me, and which resounding in the valleys imitated quite well the sound of thunder.

 In consequence of which one can understand why it thunders more rarely in these regions in winter than in summer.

 For so much heat does not easily reach the highest clouds then, to dissolve them.

 And why, when during the great heats, after a North wind which lasts very little, one feels again a damp and stifling heat, it is a sign that it will soon follow thunder.

 For this testifies that this north wind, having passed against the earth, has driven the heat towards the place of the air where the highest clouds form, and that being then driven away itself, towards that where the lowest form, by the dilation of the lower air which the hot vapors it contains cause, not only the highest by condensing should descend, but also the lowest remaining very rare, and even being as if raised and repelled by this dilation of the lower air, should resist them in such a way that often they can prevent any part of it from falling to the ground.
 And note that the noise, which is made thus above us, should be heard better, because of the resonance of the air, and be greater by reason of the falling snow, than is that of avalanches.

 Then note also that from this alone, that the parts of the upper clouds fall all together, or one after the other, or faster, or more slowly; and that the lower ones are more or less large, and thick, and resist more or less strongly, all the different sounds of thunder can easily be caused.

 For the differences of lightning, whirlwinds, and lightning, they depend only on the nature of the exhalations that are found in the space that is between two clouds, and on the way that the upper falls on the other.

 For if there have been great heats and droughts, so that this space contains a quantity of very subtle exhalations, and very disposed to ignite, the upper cloud cannot be almost so small, nor descend so slowly, that driving away the air which is between it and the lower, it does not make an éclair come out, that is to say, a light flame which dissipates itself at the same time.
 So that one can then see such lightning without hearing any noise of thunder; And even also sometimes without the clouds being thick enough to be visible.

 As on the contrary if there are no exhalations in the air that are proper to ignite, one can hear the noise of thunder without any lightning appearing for that.
 And when the highest cloud falls only by pieces that follow each other, it causes only lightning and thunder; but when it falls whole and fast enough, it can cause whirlwinds and lightning with it.

-Its extremities, such as C and D, must lower a little faster than the middle, since the air that is below, having less distance to travel to get out, yields to them more easily, and thus coming to touch the lower cloud, rather than the middle, it encloses a lot of air between them, as we see here towards E; then this air being pressed and driven with great force by this middle of the upper cloud which continues to descend, it must necessarily break the lower one to escape, as we see towards F; or open one of its extremities, as we see towards G. And when it has thus broken this cloud, it descends with great force towards the earth, then rises again in a whirlwind, because it finds resistance on all sides, which prevents it from continuing its movement in a straight line, as fast as its agitation requires.
-And thus it composes a whirlwind; which may not be accompanied by lightning or lightning, if there are no exhalations in this air that are proper to ignite; But when there are some, they all gather in a heap, and being driven very impetuously with this air towards the earth, they compose lightning.
+Its extremities, such as C and D, must lower a little faster than the middle, since the air that is below, having less distance to travel to get out, yields to them more easily, and thus coming to touch the lower cloud, rather than the middle, it encloses a lot of air between them, as we see here towards E; then this air being pressed and driven with great force by this middle of the upper cloud which continues to descend, it must necessarily break the lower one to escape, as we see towards F; or open one of its extremities, as we see towards G.

+When it has thus broken this cloud, it descends with great force towards the earth, then rises again in a whirlwind, because it finds resistance on all sides, which prevents it from continuing its movement in a straight line, as fast as its agitation requires.

+Thus it composes a whirlwind; which may not be accompanied by lightning or lightning, if there are no exhalations in this air that are proper to ignite;

+But when there are some, they all gather in a heap, and being driven very impetuously with this air towards the earth, they compose lightning.
 And this lightning can burn clothes and shave hair without harming the body, if these exhalations, which usually have the smell of sulfur, are only greasy and oily, so that they compose a light flame which only attaches to bodies that are easy to burn.

 On the contrary, it can break bones without damaging the flesh, or melt the sword without spoiling the scabbard, if these exhalations being very subtle and penetrating, only participate in the nature of volatile salts or strong waters, by which means making no effort against bodies that yield to them, they break and dissolve all those which make them a lot of resistance.
 As we see strong water dissolve the hardest metals, and do not act against wax.